-In earlier years it was more difficult to learn guitar.
-You got a tablature in a second-hand shop or took lessons with a guitar teacher.
+In earlier years, it was more difficult to learn the guitar.
+One would get a tablature book from a second-hand store or take lessons from a guitar teacher.

 Today, however, the situation has changed drastically!

-There are numerous modern ways to improve your skills in guitar playing.
+There are numerous modern ways to improve your guitar-playing skills.

 In this article we will focus on two of the most popular apps for learning guitar: Yousician and Simply Guitar .

-We take a close look at important differences between the two apps, such as user -friendliness, pricing, the functions, the incentives to continue playing and much more.
+In doing so, we take a close look at important differences between the two apps, such as user-friendliness, pricing, features, incentives to keep playing, and much more.

 If you are looking for the best online guitar-learning apps , this article can help you make the right choice.